whartzler/Class_Project/README.md

  - Segment 3: April 5th! & Final day of class

-Things to Think About
+**Things to Think About**
-- what to do about all the missing data?
+- What to do about all the missing data?
 - There are a few columns we need to figure out what values mean (Education, 1-4).
 - Which columns are we dropping...although I think Ryan has this figured out for us.
 - So the target column is the VEH, BEV dummy??
 There are 2 values 1 or 0.
 Which matchs to VEH and which to BEV?
+- Should we convert the date column to a datetime data type?